UPPMAX/UPPMAX-documentation/docs/courses_workshops/awk.md

 ### Windows 10/11

 - [Ubuntu for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - it is better to read from the source, despite it might not be the easiest tutorial.
-To my experience, this is the best Linux environment without virtualization.
+To my experience, this is the best Linux environment without virtualisation.
 - [MobaXterm](https://mobaxterm.mobatek.net/) use the internal package manager to install gawk.
 The default is provided by Busybox and is not enough for the purpose of the workshop.

-### Linux computer center
+### Linux computer centre

 - Just login to your account and use the provided awk - any version newer than 4 will work.